 Utility Work, Landscaping and Routine Maintenance

 Utility workers often drive their vehicles onto or operate heavy machinery on your property to perform routine maintenance.
 Even something as light as a landscaper’s pick-up truck driving over your septic system can cause massive damage to your tank, drain field, and other essential components of the system.
 Be sure to have your system adequately marked when it requires such maintenance.

 Calling 811 before any digging is done is crucial for avoiding any property damage.
 Marking gas and electric utility lines, as well as the septic system, protects both the homeowner and contractors.
 Contacting Dig Safe is an important first step for any professional septic service provider.

 In certain cases, the septic issue homebuyers and sellers run into is simply incorrect installation.
 Smaller, less-experienced companies are sometimes at fault for these and they likely aren’t in service anymore.
 Look into who installed the existing system and find any records of inspections or service frequency.
 Hiring inexperienced septic companies is sometimes cheaper, but there’s a risk for improper installation, mistakes that require repairs, and headaches down the line.

 Going into buying or selling a house with a septic tank without identifying any possible issues is going to cost you time, money, or frustration.
 In order to avoid these six issues that could sink your home sale, research the home’s septic system and contact a septic service provider like Wind River Environmental to inspect, pump, and evaluate any septic needs for a stress-free real estate transaction.
-You can sign up on the self-service portal to schedule septic services.
 If you have any questions about buying or selling a home with a septic system, don’t hesitate to contact WRE today!